danetwiz/RendezVousServer/README.md

 # RendezVousServer
-Securly bridge your entire home network to a remote server a remote client can join via openvpn without opening any ports or exposing IP of home network
+Securely bridge your entire home network to a remote (RendezVous) server you've created with an OpenVpn Connection.
+Then, an OpenVPN authenticated remote client can join your home nework via a connection to this 'RendezVous' without opening any ports or exposing IP of your home network.
+No additional configuration or port forwarding required.
+Just run this script on a linux box which is